chrisruffalo/tome/README.md

 file and then use the values in that property file to load or resolve further sources.

 ### Customizable token and prefix system
-By default tokens in Tome look like `${ token }` but they can be configured easily to support other token types.
+Tokens in Tome look like `${ token }` but they can be configured easily to support other token types.
 Tokens can be asymmetric (like the default) or symmetric (`@@ token @@`).
 Symmetric tokens cannot support nesting.
 Likewise there is a separator character (defualt: `|`) between the parts of a token that can be configured as well.

-Likewise directives (tokens that change the operation of a file) are available as well.
+Directives (tokens that change the operation of a file) are available as well.
 They generally work to include file fragments but more features may be added in the future.
 The default directive token looks like `%{ command option1 option2 }%` but it can be configured.
 Nested tokens may be available in the future for resolution based on bootstrap configuration.
 Spaces serve as the separators between commands and options so any options withs paces should be quoted.